Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fcode.md

 At each receive transfer:

 - if
-    the data received is in ASCII and the local data is in EBCDIC, or vice- versa, translation is always performed: translation according to an external table, or, by default, translation according to the {{< TransferCFT/axwayvariablesComponentShortName >}} internal table
+    the data received is in ASCII and the local data is in EBCDIC, or vice-versa, translation is always performed: translation according to an external table, or, by default, translation according to the {{< TransferCFT/axwayvariablesComponentShortName >}} internal table